DevExpress/devextreme-documentation/api-reference/_hidden/dxTreeListToolbarItem/name.md

 ---
 ---
 ##### shortDescription
-Specifies the toolbar item's name.
+A name used to identify the toolbar item.

 ---
 <!-- Description goes here -->